|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 Tourism and Hospitality Policies and Planning (work placement)

 Ad hoc tourism and hospitality can create problems of sustainability.
 Most countries now have national and/or regional policies for tourism and hospitality that increasingly take account of the impact on the environment and social consequences.
-The module considers how these policies are created with the involvement of national and supranational bodies and, increasingly, local communities.
-Over-arching policies for tourism and hospitality development then determine how individual projects are planned and evaluated to ensure sustainable economic development.
+This module for the BSc (Hons) International Tourism and Hospitality Management (Accelerated Degree) programme considers how these policies are created with the involvement of national and supranational bodies and, increasingly, local communities.
+Overarching policies for tourism and hospitality development then determine how individual projects are planned and evaluated to ensure sustainable economic development.

 Strategic management is concerned with the actions organisations take to deal with the challenges, opportunities and threats in their external and internal environments.
 The module starts by examining how organisations analyse their strategic environment in the light of their resources and capabilities.
 This leads to a review of how they determine their desired objectives, consider the circumstances and events that may affect outcomes, decide upon the actions they need to take to achieve their objectives, implement a strategy and evaluate progress.